 Shipping empty air

-Well, that’s something that many of the biggest retailers are tackling at the moment – and the battleground is set on ‘shipping empty air’.
+You may be protective of your budget at the moment, so you probably don’t like the idea of handing over money for nothing.
+This is something many of the biggest retailers are tackling at the moment, and the battleground is set on “shipping empty air”.
 Quite literally, paying to ship nothing.

 In carrier networks, it’s all about cubic capacity.
 There’s a finite amount of space in each vehicle in the post-purchase journey.
-From the 45 foot articulated lorry, to the intermediate bulk vehicle, to the smaller CND (collection and delivery) vehicles that do the rounds in the suburbs and the cities – as you move down the delivery chain, space gets tighter.
-So if you’re shipping boxes or packages with lots of spare space, you’re taking up (and paying for) more of that cubic capacity than you actually need.
-That’s inefficient; for the retailer, the carrier and the environment.
+From the 45ft articulated lorry, to the intermediate bulk vehicle, to the smaller CND (collection and delivery) vehicles that do the rounds in the suburbs and the cities – as you move down the delivery chain, space becomes tight.
+If you’re shipping boxes or packages with lots of spare space, you’re taking up (and paying for) more of that cubic capacity than you actually need.
+This is inefficient for the retailer, the carrier and the environment.

-So, how are clever retailers currently thinking about the ‘empty air’ problem?
+So, how are clever retailers currently thinking about this “empty air” problem?

 Tech that keeps up

-When thinking about best practices, trends and themes in retail planning, it’s natural to end up overwhelmed.
-Getting inspired and forming a wish list of the perfect post-purchase can be productive but daunting.
+When thinking about best practices, trends and themes in retail planning, it’s natural to feel overwhelmed.
+Being inspired and forming a wish list of the perfect post-purchase can be productive but daunting.
+Paul helps break it down with a starting point.
+From the retailers yielding the best results, what is their “square one”?

 Bookmark this blog and get ready to return – you’re going to need it.